vikysani/vikysani/README.md

 ## Hi there 👋
 I am Victoria from Chile living in Germany

-🌱 I’m currently learning UX/UI and all about new platforms
+🌱 I’m currently learning UX/UI and all about new programs

 Happy for the new IT adventure